Project No. 13943; A TD124 done less reverently.

 This is the tiny little nylon flat washer ring that slips tightly over the upright precision ground steel post.
 This post serves as the axis of the idler wheel rotation and foundation behind its driving force.
 But the post takes most of the force on the horizontal plane and that little nylon washer serves more like a positional reference and isn't taking any high vertical loading.
 Nonetheless it shouldn't be neglected.
 So far I've found my original thrust washers to be in good usable condition.
 I know this because I look them over with magnification and sharp lighting.
 But this could also be a point worthy of experimentation.
-Upon assembly, I just make sure that there is ample lube on this part.
+Upon assembly, I just make sure that there is ample lube on this location.